Arkansas Highway 89

-Highway 89 (AR 89, Ark.
-89, and Hwy.
-89) is a highway in the central part of the U.S. state of Arkansas.
+Arkansas Highway 89 (AR 89) is a designation for two state highways in Central Arkansas.

 Route description

 AR 89's southern terminus is at an intersection with U.S. Highway 70 (US 70) near the western end of Lonoke.
 From there, it runs 7 mi north and west to Furlow, intersecting AR 15 and AR 294, then 8+1/2 mi miles north to AR 367 at Cabot, the largest city through which the highway runs.
 Within Cabot, it serves as a portion of two major commercial thoroughfares—first as South Pine Street from city limits into downtown, then turning westward as West Main Street.
 From Cabot, it runs approximately 6 mi west crossing AR 5 at the Pulaski–Lonoke county line before ending at AR 107 8 mi south of Vilonia.